A great way to have fun in Whistler’s backcountry is on a guided RZR tour with The Adventure Group. The all-terrain-style vehicles are a blast!

 How Much Does RZR-ing Cost?

-As of July of 2021, a RZR Tour costs between about $200 and $270 for two people depending on which tour you do and whether you want to do a second activity, like white-water rafting or ziplining too.
+A RZR Tour costs between about $200 and $300 for two people depending on which tour you do and whether you want to do a second activity, like white-water rafting or ziplining too.

-For $350 you can also do four of the following for $350 over the course of a few days: an aerial obstacle course, white-water rafting, Ziplining, the Wilderness RZR Tour or a visit to the Scandinave Spa.
+Combo deals are also sometimes available.
+For about $350 you can usually do five of the following over the course of a few days: an aerial obstacle course; white-water rafting; Ziplining; the Wilderness RZR Tour; or a visit to the Scandinave Spa.

 What to Expect on a RZR Tour

 If you’ve never done this sort of thing before, expect a driving thrill of a lifetime when you go on a RZR Tour.
 They are a blast!

 When we went on our tour there was just us and one other party.
 We had a four-seater and the other couple had a two-seater.
 We had two guides.
 One guide drove a vehicle at the front of our procession and led the way.
 The other guide drove a different vehicle at the back (and made sure nobody got separated and lost).